Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 There was very little time spent in the middle.

-The 80/20 Method: Why You Should Run Slow to Run Fast
+Why Run Slow to Run Fast?

 If you are concerned that running such a significant percentage of your training at a slow pace will make you a slower runner, you are certainly not alone.

-However, there are several ways in which running slower can potentially help you to run faster.
+However, there are several ways in which slower running can potentially help you to run faster.

 Benefits of the 80/20 method of running include the following: